Scheduled MonumentsWalesCastle Llwyn Bedw

 What is Castle Llwyn Bedw?

-Castle Llwyn Bedw is a motte-and-bailey earthwork located in Carmarthenshire, Wales, situated within the landscape of medieval defence structures characteristic of the Norman penetration into South Wales.
+Castle Llwyn Bedw is a motte and bailey castle located in Carmarthenshire, Wales, dating to the Norman period following the late eleventh-century conquest and settlement of South Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM021.

 What period does Castle Llwyn Bedw date from?

 Castle Llwyn Bedw dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Castle Llwyn Bedw?